Our Team

 Postdoctoral Fellow

-As a postdoctoral researcher in the Shiloh lab, my project is focused on the role of Mycobacterium tuberculosis (Mtb) lipids in cough reflex activation and transmission.
-I grew up in Northern Virginia but moved to New York to complete my undergraduate degree in biotechnology and molecular bioscience at the Rochester Institute of Technology.
-After undergrad, I came to Texas for my PhD training in experimental pathology at the University of Texas Medical Branch, where I studied mechanisms of innate immune dysfunction during Mtb and HIV co-infection.
-Outside of lab I enjoy baking, painting, and catching up on reality tv!
+As a postdoctoral researcher in the Shiloh lab, Dr. Naqvi's project is focused on the role of M. tuberculosis lipids in cough reflex activation and transmission.
+She grew up in Northern Virginia but moved to New York to complete her bachelor's degree in biotechnology and molecular bioscience at the Rochester Institute of Technology.
+Afterward, she moved to Texas for her doctoral training in experimental pathology at the University of Texas Medical Branch, where she studied mechanisms of innate immune dysfunction during M. tuberculosis and HIV co-infection.
+Outside the lab, she enjoys baking, painting, and catching up on reality TV!

 Paola Parraga, Ph.D.